weronikazak/NF3D-Hackathon/README.md

 ## Neural Network

-As a fun fact, before I came up with an idea to use Covalent API to retrieve traits, I trained a neural network using PyTorch to recognize Apes and get their traits based on just their image.
-The data was scrapped using Covalent API (for Bored Apes) and NFTPort API (for cryptopunks).
+Before I thought of using Covalent API to retrieve traits, I trained a neural network in PyTorch to recognise Apes and retrieve their traits based just on their image.

+The data was scrapped using Covalent API and NFTPort API.

-It works with 99,99% accuracy and all the (not s clean) code is located in the AI folder.
+orks with 99.99% accuracy, and all of the (not-so-clean) code is kept in the `AI` folder.

 <p align="center">
   <img src="images/Figure_1.png" alt="AI" width="650">